American Democracy and Its Ancient Greek Roots: How Do I Live Responsibly?

 Sports and Wellness

 Sports: The Seventh Grade Sports program includes a combination of cooperative team-building activities, fitness, and strength development, and participation in a fall and spring interscholastic sport.
-Boys participate in soccer in the fall and baseball in the spring, and the girls participate in field hockey in the fall and lacrosse in the spring.
-A co-ed track and field team has been added to the spring program.
+Fall teams include boys’ soccer and girls’ field hockey.
+Spring teams include boys’ baseball and girls’ lacrosse.
+Co-ed fall cross country and spring track and field teams are options as well.
 Students continue to learn the rules of these games and practice more advanced skills and strategies of these sports.
 Peer leadership and learning to be a supportive teammate are reinforced during every practice and game.
 The cornerstone of the sports curriculum is character development through demonstrating good sportsmanship.
 During the sports seasons, students share Sports Reports in Morning Meeting reporting the team’s accomplishments.
 When not in season, the students participate in activities such as Pickleball, Ultimate Frisbee, Team Handball, Basketball and various fitness activities.

 Health & Wellness: The continued goal of the winter sports season is to foster an appreciation of fitness, sports, and living a healthy lifestyle.
 Activities may include flag football, basketball, pickleball, volleyball, and cardio kick-boxing.
 For approximately 10 weeks, students have one health and wellness lesson in place of a physical education class each week.
 This comprehensive curriculum has been developed to closely follow national health and sexuality curriculum standards.
 Each topic has been carefully selected to serve the developmental level of the students.